-Avid social media users and sharers put themselves at risk when they reveal personal information which could be used for nefarious purposes.
+Avid social media users and sharers put themselves at risk when they reveal personal information.
+As it could be used for nefarious purposes.
 About 40% of social media users in the US have experienced some kind of profile hacking.

-A staggering 78% of burglars in the US have reportedly used social networks and Google Street-view to select their victims with 54% of them attempting to break into houses believed to be empty when people posted their geo-locations.
+A staggering 78% of burglars in the US have reportedly used social networks and Google Street-view to select their victims.
+54% of them attempting to break into houses believed to be empty when people posted their geo-locations.

-Obviously most employers don’t intend any harm, nor are they seeking victims, if they go through social media profiles of candidates but they are in fact putting themselves at risk of potential legal disputes due to privacy and discrimination laws.
+Obviously most employers don’t intend any harm.
+Nor are they seeking victims.
+If they check social media profiles of candidates they are risking potential legal disputes due to privacy and discrimination laws.